About the Sections

 How to Join a State Bar Section

 The Section year runs from January to December.
 Dues are not pro-rated.
 To sign up, see Join a Section.
-Non-California lawyers can join as Associates Members, and law students can also join.
+Non-California lawyers can join as Affiliate Members, and law students can also join.

 For more information